dereulenspiegel/cbpi_hat/README.md

 * One Wire connection for additional sensors
 * Can operate on 12-24V, digital outputs operate directly on input voltage

+Please note that the digital outputs are inverted in logic due to the push pull stage, but CraftBeerPi supports inverting GPIO actors.

 PCB:
 ![Image of PCB rendering](cbpi-hat.png)
 Schematic: